1 / 14

 Overview

-Hypochaeris radicata is a taprooted perennial in the daisy family (Asteraceae) reaching 8–24 inches (20–60 cm) tall with a 6–12 inch (15–30 cm) spread.
-Plants form a basal rosette of oblanceolate, coarsely lobed leaves 2–8 inches (5–20 cm) long with rounded lobe tips, sparsely to moderately hairy on both surfaces.
-Flowering scapes are solid, wiry, branching (typically forking 1–3 times), smooth or with scattered hairs, and leafless except for small scale-like bracts at the forks.
-Flower heads are 1–1.5 inches (2.5–4 cm) across, composed entirely of yellow ligulate florets, resembling dandelion heads.
+Hypochaeris radicata is a taprooted perennial in the daisy family (Asteraceae) reaching 8-24 inches (20-60 cm) tall with a 6-12 inch (15-30 cm) spread.
+Plants form a basal rosette of oblanceolate, coarsely lobed leaves 2-8 inches (5-20 cm) long with rounded lobe tips, sparsely to moderately hairy on both surfaces.
+Flowering scapes are solid, wiry, branching (typically forking 1-3 times), smooth or with scattered hairs, and leafless except for small scale-like bracts at the forks.
+Flower heads are 1-1.5 inches (2.5-4 cm) across, composed entirely of yellow ligulate florets, resembling dandelion heads.
 Outer florets are often greenish or reddish on the underside.
 Fruit is an achene with a feathery (plumose) pappus on a long beak, enabling wind dispersal.
-A single plant produces 1,000–5,000 seeds.
-The deep taproot, 6–12 inches (15–30 cm) long, is fleshy and regenerates if broken during pulling.
-One of the most common lawn and roadside weeds in the Pacific Northwest.
-Associated with equine stringhalt (a neuromuscular condition) in horses grazing pastures with high H. radicata density in Australia and parts of the Pacific coast.
+A single plant produces 1,000-5,000 seeds.
+The deep taproot, 6-12 inches (15-30 cm) long, is fleshy and regenerates if broken during pulling.
+H. radicata ranks among the more widespread lawn and roadside weeds in the Pacific Northwest.
+Dense populations in horse pastures have been associated with equine stringhalt (a neuromuscular condition) in Australia and parts of the Pacific coast.

 Native Range

-Native to Europe, western Asia, and northern Africa, occurring in meadows, lawns, roadsides, and waste ground from sea level to approximately 5,000 feet (1,500 m).
-Widely naturalized across North America, particularly abundant in the Pacific Northwest, where it is one of the most common yellow-flowered lawn weeds.Suggested Uses
+Hypochaeris radicata is native to Europe, western Asia, and northern Africa, occurring in meadows, lawns, roadsides, and waste ground from sea level to approximately 5,000 feet (1,500 m).
+Widely naturalized across North America, the species is particularly abundant in the Pacific Northwest, where it ranks among the more frequent yellow-flowered lawn weeds.Suggested Uses

 Used in weed identification courses for teaching differentiation among yellow-flowered Asteraceae in lawns (dandelion, cat's-ear, hawk's-beard, hawkweed).
 The plumose versus simple pappus distinction is a key taxonomic teaching point.
 Studied in equine veterinary medicine for the association with stringhalt in horses.
 Included in Asteraceae morphology exercises for ligulate head structure.How to Identify